itmat/pade/doc/getting_started.rst

 Interesting options
 """""""""""""""""""

-By default, PaGE computes the false discovery rate by using a permutation test with the f-statistic.
+By default, Pade computes the false discovery rate by using a permutation test with the f-statistic.
 You can change the method used for computing the false discovery rate with the "--sample-method" and "--sample-from" options.
 This allows you to do bootstrapping instead of permutation, and to sample from either the raw data values or from the residuals of the data values (from the means predicted by the reduced model).
-Please see ``page run -h`` for more details.
+Please see ``pade run -h`` for more details.

 You can change the number of samples used for bootstrapping (or the permutation test) with ``--num-samples`` or ``-R``.

-By default PaGE prints very little output; just a report at the end showing the distribution of the confidence levels.
+By default Pade prints very little output; just a report at the end showing the distribution of the confidence levels.
 You can make it be more verbose with the ``--verbose`` or ``-v`` option.
 It will print even more debugging-level output if you give it ``--debug`` or ``-d``.